What is resentment in marriage?

 The first one is discussing your feelings of resentment with your partner.
 It's amazing how many couples have resentment towards one another, but they never talk about it.
 They just stuff it down because they know if they bring it up it's going to turn into a fight.
 It's going to turn to a conflict.
 Their partner is going to get defensive.
 So they just avoid it.
 And unfortunately that makes the resentment just go deeper and deeper and deeper.
 So the first tip I would recommend is finding a method for being able to discuss your resentments with your partner.
-When I work with couples in my practice, for example, I teach them a conflict resolution method called the floor.
-And the floor has certain rules of what you can and can't do when you're the speaker and when you're the listener to keep the conversation safe.
-When you're the speaker, there's a whole set of guidelines you can and can't do so you're not attacking.
+When I work with couples in my practice, for example, I teach them a conflict resolution method called the reunite tool.
+The reunite tool has certain rules of what you can and can't do to keep the conversation safe.
+When you're the complainer, there's a whole set of guidelines you can and can't do so you're not attacking.
 And when you're the listener, there's a set of guidelines you can and can't do to make sure you're empathetic.
 And that creates safety for the conversation to occur.
 And when there's safety people have freedom to express what they really feel.
 That in and of itself, just being able to get it out and talk about what you feel and why is cathartic.
 It creates a release for people and sometimes that's all they need.
 They just needed to get it out.
 And once it's out, it just kind of vaporizes away.
 It dissolves, especially if their spouse is doing a good job as the listener with empathizing for what they have done.
 So the first step is discussing your feelings using some type of conflict resolution method.
 You need a method to be able to express your resentment in a way that's not going to be attacking in order to optimize your spouse's reaction.

-Step two is working through my compassion chart.
+Step two is working through the compassion chart.
 Before I go through it, this chart is not designed to absolve your partner from any responsibility for what they've done.
 However, it is designed to explain and explore all the variables that were probably at play, that influenced their hurtful behavior to you.
-So as I go through this, try to think about one area you've struggled with resentment towards your partner, and I'm going to share an area that I've had resentment towards my wife so you can see how it works.
+So as I explain this, go back to my original resentment definition and think about one area you've struggled with resentment towards your partner.
+I'm also going to share an area that I've had resentment towards my wife so you can see how it works.
 So in my marriage, several years ago, my wife got into a pattern where she was starting to spend a lot of time with some friends of hers, some girlfriends of hers.
 At first I was happy for her, but before long she was gone more and more and more.
 And I started feeling like a single parent with our four kids.
 And so my initial happiness for her led to frustration and then it led to anger, and then it led to bitterness because the more I would bring it up and discuss it with her, she felt like I was criticizing her so the more she was gone.
 So we got into a vicious cycle that was difficult for us to break through.
 And one of the things that helped us break through it was me working through this compassion chart I developed during that time in our marriage.

 Usually when couples go through this compassion chart, they start out feeling like the hurtful behavior from their partner is 100% their partner's fault.
 But once they walk through this chart, usually that goes down to around 40 to 60% still their partner's fault.
 And that's the goal.
 The goal is not to go down to 0% where none of it's their fault.
 However, it's normally not 100% their fault either.
 It's usually somewhere in the middle.
 And this chart just helps to explain all the variables that were at play.
 Research shows that it's more effective to cultivate compassion when you're trying to forgive somebody.
 Cultivating compassion for what caused their hurtful behavior increases forgiveness naturally.